metastableB/msb-neovim/DETAILS.md

 packer.
 Some of these might require installing external dependencies likes LSP servers.
 See details below.

-## Telescope (Fuzzy file, buffer, code, grep everything)
+## Telescope

-Telescope is a lazily fast (from experience) fuzzy finder.
+Telescope is a blazingly fast (from experience) fuzzy finder.
 It can search is all sorts of lists and can be configured to use all kinds of *finders, sorters* and *pickers*.
 The defaults provided with NvChad is pretty sweet.
+See `custom-pallet` a plugin we made for telescope.

 | Keybind      | Description                          |
 |--------------|--------------------------------------|